mobify/mobify-code-style/css/class-naming-conventions/readme.md

 * When it's fastest, easiest or most efficient to use their markup than it is to add our own.
 * When their markup is too inconsistent, or makes parsing too difficult.
-* When desktop functionality is tightly coupled to desktop's markup structure.
+* When mobile functionality is tightly coupled to desktop's markup structure.
 * When intercepting AJAXed content or content added after a page is too costly, unperformant, or inefficent.

 ### How to use their existing selectors in our components

-This is a list of rules to use when you're using their selectors within our modules section.
+This is a list of rules to use when you're mixing desktop selectors with our selectors.

 > Remember, it's okay to mix our class naming convention with the desktop selectors.
 If you have to add a class to a sub-component, use our sub-component naming scheme and place it in the standard spot in the file.

-Always wrap the module with our naming scheme
+Always component classes should always be structured with our naming conventions.

 ```scss
 // Do